DanielTakeshi/suturing/record_master/README.md

 - Now run the script `demo_recording.py`.
 A pop-up window appears.
 Click start.

-- Move the master tools. :-)
+- Move the master tools. :-) BUT MOVE SLOWLY, as the camera images will update only every 0.5 seconds by default.

 - When I'm done, click stop and wait a few minutes for it to save the data.
 OR if I know the trajectory was a failure, just kill the program and delete the